-The approach to responding to and reporting child protection concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse (refer to Child Abuse Support Resource 1).
+The approach to responding to and reporting child protection concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse

 At St. Christopher's, a staff member must act, and follow the Four Critical Actions, as soon as they become aware of a child protection incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.